 Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+PV panels were noted to be fitted to one of the detached outbuildings.
+It is assumed these panels are fully owned with no third party finance agreement.
+This should be fully investigated prior to purchase.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.